A Reflection on Huey and Jane: An Inspirational “Who Rescued Who” Story

 Pet Adoption Awareness Days at Wal-Mart in Lake Zurich and Antioch

-This Spring, we will be going to Wal-Mart in Lake Zurich and Antioch for Pet Adoption Awareness Days.
+We periodically go to WalMart in Lake Zurich and Antioch for Pet Adoption Awareness Days.
 We will need volunteers to help us.
 We will bring an adoptable dog with us, and collect donations for our rescue.
-Dates are T.B.D.

 Needed: Grant Writer